ittikorns/Ultimate-GDPR-Consent/README.txt

 * First Release

 == Upgrade Notice ==

+= 1.0.3 =
+Upgrade is recommend to prevent any conflict that may occurs with other themes or plugins.

 = 1.0.2 =
 High recommend for all users.
 Fixes several bug that caused the plugin to performs incorrectly.